Chadagan

 The chadagan (чадаган) is a Tuvan bridge zither.
 It usually has 16 strings and is tuned to a pentatonic scale.
 The number of strings varies, and the bridge is sometimes movable.
 Although it is usually plucked, it may also be played by striking with thin sticks, like a hammered dulcimer.

 Related instruments

-Related instruments are the Mongolian yatga, the Khakassian chatkhan (or jadagan), the Japanese koto, and the Chinese guzheng.
+Related instruments are the Finnish kantele, the Mongolian yatga, the Khakas chatkhan (or jadagan), the Japanese koto, and the Chinese guzheng.